mikemoyse/hass-addons/README.md

-# Home Assistant Add-ons: Greg's repository
+# Home Assistant Add-ons: Mike's repository

-Add-ons for Home Assistant written by Greg Rapp.
+Add-ons for Home Assistant written by Mike Moyse.

 Add-ons can be installed and configured via the Home Assistant frontend on systems that have installed Home Assistant.